 clare.bennett@crewcarbon.com

-CREW Carbon is pleased to announce that we’ve delivered our first verified Wastewater Alkalinity Enhancement (WAE) carbon dioxide removal (CDR) credits to Frontier buyers.
+CREW is pleased to announce that we’ve delivered our first verified Wastewater Alkalinity Enhancement (WAE) carbon dioxide removal (CDR) credits to Frontier buyers.
 These initial 104.4 credits, verified by Isometric, mark the first delivery under our 6 year, $32.1 million offtake agreement with Frontier buyers including Frontier founders Stripe, Google, Shopify, and members Autodesk, H&M Group, Workday, Salesforce, Watershed, and JPMorgan Chase.

 The credits were generated from CREW’s flagship, multi-kiloton project at the East Shore Water Pollution Abatement Facility operated by the Greater New Haven Water Pollution Control Authority (GNHWPCA), and represent a significant milestone for scaling carbon removal and demonstrating WAE’s potential as a carbon removal pathway.